-Following the United Kingdom’s departure from the EU, the Free Movement of Persons Agreement (FMOPA) with the EU will no longer apply between Switzerland and the United Kingdom (UK).
-The agreement is intended to protect the residence rights (and other rights) of Swiss and British citizens acquired under the FMOPA.
-With this agreement these rights are preserved beyond Brexit.
+Following the United Kingdom’s departure from the EU, the Agreement on the Free Movement of Persons (AFMP) with the EU will no longer apply between Switzerland and the United Kingdom (UK).
+Switzerland and the UK signed an agreement on acquired citizen rights on 25 February 2019.
+The agreement is intended to protect the residence rights (and other rights) of Swiss and British citizens acquired under the AFMP.
+With this agreement, these rights are preserved beyond Brexit.
 The agreement thus provides legal certainty for these persons.

-Swiss and British nationals wanting to immigrate after the end of the FMOPA are not covered by the present agreement (see question 12).
+Nationals from the United Kingdom wanting to immigrate after the end of the AFMP are not covered by the present agreement on acquired citizen rights (see question 10).
 Family reunification remains possible under this new agreement.

-The agreement will come into force as soon as the FMOPA no longer applies between Switzerland and the United Kingdom.
-This will be after the end of the transition period agreed between the EU and the UK, i.e. probably on 1 January 2021.
+The agreement on acquired citizens’ rights will come into force as soon as the AFMP no longer applies between Switzerland and the United Kingdom.
+This will be after the end of the transition period agreed between the EU and the UK, e.g. probably on 1 January 2021.

 The EU and the United Kingdom have to ratify the withdrawal agreement before there can be a transition period.
 This process has not yet been completed.

 If the UK leaves the EU without a transitional period, the agreement on acquired citizens’ rights shall be applied on a provisional basis from the day after the UK left the EU.

 The withdrawal agreement between the EU and UK has therefore an impact on when this agreement on the citizens’ rights comes into force.

 2. Why do Switzerland and the UK require their own bilateral agreement on their acquired citizens’ rights?
 Isn’t this covered by the withdrawal agreement between the UK and the EU?